Batanagar

-Batanagar is a neighbourhood in the Maheshtala of the South 24 Parganas district in the Indian state of West Bengal.
+Batanagar is a neighbourhood in Maheshtala of the South 24 Parganas district in the Indian state of West Bengal.
 It is a part of the area covered by the Kolkata Metropolitan Development Authority (KMDA).

 History

-Batanagar was established to start the first shoe factory in India by Czechoslovak industrialist Tomáš Baťa.
-The Bata brand was established on 24 August 1894 in Zlín, then in Austria-Hungary (now in Czech Republic).
-The company first established itself in India in 1931 by renting a building to start an experimental shoe production plant in Konnagar with 75 Czechoslovak experts.
-Jan Antonín Baťa then built up an industrial manufacturing city called Batanagar in 1934, as well as other factories in Delhi and Patna and elsewhere in India, employing more than 7,000 people.
-Later Batanagar became one of the bigger suburban cities near Kolkata.
+Batanagar was established to build the first shoe factory in India by Czechoslovak industrialist Tomáš Baťa.
+The Bata brand was launched on 24 August 1894 in Zlín, then in Austria-Hungary (now in the Czech Republic).
+The company first established itself in India in 1931 by renting a building to start an experimental shoe production plant in Konnagar, with 75 Czechoslovak experts.
+Jan Antonín Baťa then built up an industrial manufacturing city called Batanagar in 1934 as well as other factories in Delhi and Patna and elsewhere in India, employing more than 7,000 people.
+Later, Batanagar became one of the bigger suburban cities near Kolkata.

 Geography

 Area overview

 Alipore Sadar subdivision is the most urbanized part of the South 24 Parganas district.
 59.85% of the population lives in the urban areas and 40.15% lives in the rural areas.
 In the northern portion of the subdivision (shown in the map alongside) there are 21 census towns.
 The entire district is situated in the Ganges Delta and the subdivision, on the east bank of the Hooghly River, is an alluvial stretch, with industrial development.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.